betatran3010/apple-harvest-festival/design-plan-phase1/milestone-1.md

 ![Wine & Chocolate Festival](winechocolate.png)

-- What **goals** do you think the audience likely has when visiting this site.

-The audience likely aim to find event details, such as the dates, times, and locations, while also looking for ticket purchase options.
+**Goals of the audience**: The audience likely aim to find event details, such as the dates, times, and locations, while also looking for ticket purchase options.
 They also want information on the wine, chocolate, craft vendors and other vendors present, along with details about hotel options and logistical aspects like parking or transportation.
 Vendors who are interested in selling their products also pay attention to the registration forms.

-- What do you like about the design?

-In addition to the navigation menu at the top of the page, the website has a sidebar menu that users can use to navigate different sections without going to another page.
+**What I like**: In addition to the navigation menu at the top of the page, the website has a sidebar menu that users can use to navigate different sections without going to another page.
 Its choice of headings and fonts make the website looks pretty clean and well-organized.
 I also love how the designers use the color red and brown to indirectly remind users that the festival is about wine and chocolate.

 ## Entire Website's "Laptop" Design
-> Plan the design of the website for laptop devices.
-> Include a sketch for each page of your website.
-> Label each sketch, so that we understand what page we are reviewing.
-(1 short phrase per sketch)

 ![Home](home-sketch.jpg)
 ![Vendors](vendors-sketch.jpg)